dzakialaqsha/autoencoder-benford-analysis/README.md

 |                | Adi Firman Ramadhan, S.E., M.Ak. | Universitas Diponegoro             | Accounting | Second Author, Supervisor |

 ## Project Overview
-This project was developed as part of an **undergraduate thesis (skripsi)** to fulfill the graduation requirements for a bachelor's degree.
-The research aims to develop and introduce a novel anomaly detection procedure on accounting journal entry data by combining autoencoder and Benford's first digit analysis.

-This project is greatly inspired by the [work](https://github.com/GitiHubi/deepAI) of Marco Schreyer and Timur Sattarov, as well as the works of Mark Nigrini.
+Currently a work-in-progress, this project aims to introduce a novel approach for accounting journal entry red flag test by combining autoencoder neural network and Benford's law first digit analysis on a data of 500,000+ transactions from a pseudonymized real life entity's SAP system's BKPF and BSEG table.
+Achieved 99% accuracy, 92% precision, 80% recall, and 86% F1-Score.
+The novel approach introduces a new heuristical multiplier mechanism on autoencoder reconstruction error to elevate below-threshold observations satisfying multiperspective criteria based on adjacency and Benford's law conformity in order to increase recall from baseline autoencoder method.
+As well as introducing a new Benford's law distribution preserving stratified sampling method.
+This project is conducted as part of a graduation final year thesis project for a bachelor's degree in accounting.
+This project is greatly inspired by the [works](https://github.com/GitiHubi/deepAI) of Marco Schreyer, et al. in autoencoder implementation for accounting as well as Mark Nigrini's works on Benford's digit analysis in accounting.

 ## Approach Overview
 ### Baseline Autoencoder Implementation